MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers-win32.md

 3. **Add a shortcut** to your application to the desktop Windows Start Menu.
     * Create it in %ALLUSERSPROFILE%\Microsoft\Windows\Start Menu\Programs (machine) or %APPDATA%\Microsoft\Windows\Start Menu\Programs (user)
     * If an update changes your visual elements manifest or the assets referenced by it, the updater or installer should update the shortcut such that the manifest is reparsed and cached assets are updated.
 4. *Optional:* If your desktop shortcut does not point directly to your application’s EXE (e.g., if it invokes a custom protocol handler like “myapp://”), the Start Menu won’t automatically find the app’s VisualElementsManifest.xml file.
 To resolve this, the shortcut should specify the file path of the Visual Elements Manifest using System.AppUserModel.VisualElementsManifestHintPath ().
 This can be set in the shortcut using the same techniques as System.AppUserModel.ID.
 You are not required to use System.AppUserModel.ID but you may do so if you wish for the shortcut to match the explicit Application User Model ID of the application if one is used.
-See [Sample App Launcher Shortcut Creation](sample-app-launcher-shortcut-creation.md) for a C++ sample.
+See the [sample app launcher shortcut creation](#sample-app-launcher-shortcut-creation) section below for a C++ sample.

 ## Sample Visual Elements Manifest